akoidan/pychat/README.md

  - Generate ssl certificates:
    - If you have bash installed: `./download_content.sh generate_certificate`
    - You can also generate them manually and put into `./rootfs/etc/nginx/ssl/server.key` and `./rootfs/etc/nginx/ssl/certificate.crt`
  - Rename [chat/settings_example.py](chat/settings_example.py) to `chat/settings.py`.
 Execute `bash download_content.sh generate_secret_key`.
-If you need additional features like oauth/push notifications you can set those up by editing `chat/settings.py`.
+If you need additional features like oauth/push notifications you can set those up by editing `chat/settings.py` and `fe/production.json`
- - Build/run docker images, choose **ONE** of methods below:
 - Run my built image: `docker-compose -f ./docker-all/docker-compose.yml up`.
-   - Build and run multiple containers: `docker-compose -f docker/docker-compose.yml up`.
-This build contains 1 process per container.
-I'm using docker-compose 2.3 for health-check feature, make sure you have latest installation of docker to support it.
  - Open https://localhost .
 If something is broken you can check /srv/http/log/ in docker `docker exec -it containerId bash`

 ## Development setup
 The flow is the following
  - Install OS packages depending on your OS type
  - Bootstrap files
- - Configure Pycharm if you use it
+ - Follow instructions in `fe/README.md`
  - Start services and check if it works

 ### Install OS packages